Skip to content

 Query Examples

-This guide provides practical examples for common log analytics scenarios using LogChef.
+This guide provides practical examples for common log analytics scenarios using Logchef.
 Each example includes both the LogchefQL syntax and the equivalent SQL query.

 Find all errors across all services to get an overview of system health.